-67. The Tribunal is not unmindful that this would have ramifications for the et l'argent du beurre" and "you can't have your cake and eat it too".
+67. The Tribunal is not unmindful that this would have ramifications for the Applicant's career, but all decisions have consequences.
+To choose is to forsake.
+Thus, the common phrases in French and English: "On ne peut pas avoir le beurre et l'argent du beurre" and "you can't have your cake and eat it too".